simoniz0r/spm/README.md

     revert|rev  - revert an updated package to its previous version if available

-    freeze|fr   - mark or unmark an package as FROZEN to preven update checks
+    freeze|fr   - mark or unmark a package as FROZEN to preven update checks

     config|cf   - open spm's config file with $EDITOR
 ```